piyushmishra12/Fake-News-Detector/README.md

 2. Open terminal, cd into the folder and run `python fake.py`.

 ## Contributing guidelines:
-Before working on an issue, please let me know that you're working on it.
+Before working on an issue, please let it be known that you're working on it by commentingh on the issue itself.
 While making a pull request, please refer to the issue you worked on by using the "#" key.
+Go through https://github.com/itsmepiyush2/Fake-News-Detector/blob/master/CONTRIBUTING.md for further details.